 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Steroid medicines (The Basics)
+Patient information: Reducing the costs of medicines (The Basics)

 Patient information: When you have multiple health problems (The Basics)

-Patient information: Liver transplant (The Basics)
+Patient information: Medicine brand and generic names (The Basics)